enricopiseddu/lendingPool/README.md

 - users: they are addresses that mostly call the borrow and the deposit functions and query the Lending Pool in order to view its state.

-### 4.2 Borrow and deposit functions
+### 4.2 Borrow function
-The borrow and deposit functions are summarized by the follow pseudocodes.
+The borrow is summarized by the follow pseudocodes.

 ```
 borrow (address reserve, uint256 amountToBorrow){
 	require(amountToBorrow > 0)
 	require(LiquidityOfLendingPool >= amountToBorrow)
 	Compute User Data //(total liquidity, collateral, borrows, LoanToValue, …, HF)
-	require(HF > threshold) //Health factor
+	require(HF > threshold) // threshold is tipically = 1
 	Compute the fee (0.0025%) for the amountToBorrow
 	require(fee > 0)
 	Compute needed collateral to cover the borrows